Azure-Samples/azure-search-openai-demo/docs/deploy_features.md

 1. Run `azd env set USE_LOCAL_PDF_PARSER true` to use the local PDF parser.
 1. Run `azd env set USE_LOCAL_HTML_PARSER true` to use the local HTML parser.

+The local parsers will be used the next time you run the data ingestion script.
+To use these parsers for the user document upload system, you'll need to run `azd provision` to update the web app to use the local parsers.